rakibulislamnayan/vaultbook/README.md

 **Your private notebook vault.**

 Vaultbook is a private, offline-first encrypted notebook that runs entirely in your browser.
-Write, sketch, and attach images — everything is locked with **AES‑256‑GCM** and lives only on your device.
+Write, sketch, and attach images.
+Everything is locked with **AES‑256‑GCM** and lives only on your device.
 No servers.
 No accounts.
 No tracking.

 [![Live Demo](https://img.shields.io/badge/Live-Demo-2f7a68?style=for-the-badge)](https://rakibulislamnayan.github.io/vaultbook)
 [![GitHub](https://img.shields.io/badge/GitHub-Repo-181717?style=for-the-badge&logo=github)](https://github.com/rakibulislamnayan/vaultbook)